Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Replaces the contents of a collection using the Postman Collection v2.1.0 schema format.'
-It specifies the verb ('replaces'), resource ('contents of a collection'), and format requirements, distinguishing it from sibling tools like 'createCollection' or 'duplicateCollection' which have different purposes.
+The description clearly states it replaces the contents of a collection using the Postman Collection v2.1.0 schema format.
+It specifies the need to include collection ID values and explains the behavior if omitted, distinguishing it from create or partial update tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.